 Agora Advantages Over Daily

-Agora has an extensive extension system, notably featuring support for AI noise suppression and customizable video backgrounds.
-However, Daily appears to lack support for ringing calls.
-There have been customer reports indicating that the process of joining and transitioning between calls on the Daily platform may suffer from slower speeds, which is an important consideration when evaluating these communication tools.
+Agora has a robust extension system, notably featuring support for AI noise suppression and customizable video backgrounds.
+While Daily now offers support for ringing calls, there have been customer reports indicating that the process of joining and transitioning between calls on the Daily platform may suffer from slower speeds, which is an important consideration when evaluating these communication tools.

 4. Agora vs. Jitsi 8X8